nobody-famous/alive/README-dev.md

 ```
 git diff package-lock.json
 ```
-to make sure that the version number is the _only_ thing incremented.
+(or whatever command or tool you prefer) to make sure that the version number is the _only_ thing incremented.
 The `diff` should look something like
 ```
 {